trustedci/OSCRP/OSCRP.md

 This release is dated {{ site.time | date_to_long_string }}.
 The latest version of the document can be found at [*https://trustedci.github.io/OSCRP/OSCRP.html*](https://trustedci.github.io/OSCRP/OSCRP.html).
 For more information about the group, please see [*https://trustedci.github.io/OSCRP/*](https://trustedci.github.io/OSCRP/).

-This OSCRP is a product of the OSCRP working group.
-The OSCRP working group is led by [*Sean Peisert*](http://crd.lbl.gov/Q/peisert/) and [*Michael Dopheide*](http://es.net/about/esnet-staff/cybersecurity/michael-dopheide/) from ESnet and [*Von Welch*](https://cacr.iu.edu/about/people/administration/von-welch.php), [*Andrew Adams*](https://www.psc.edu/staff/akadams), and [*Susan Sons*](https://cacr.iu.edu/about/people/staff/susan-sons.php) from the NSF Cybersecurity Center of Excellence.
-Core members of the working group are: [*RuthAnne Bevier (Caltech)*](https://directory.caltech.edu/personnel/thanne), [*Rich LeDuc (Northwestern)*](http://www.kelleher.northwestern.edu/people/staff/item/rich-leduc), [*Pascal Meunier (Purdue HUBzero)*](https://hubzero.org/members/1292), [*Stephen Schwab (USC Information Sciences Institute)*](http://www.isi.edu/people/schwab/about) and [*Karen Stocks (Scripps Institution of Oceanography)*](http://orcid.org/0000-0002-1282-300X).
-Contributing members are [*Ilkay Altintas (San Diego Supercomputer Center)*](http://swat.sdsc.edu/ilkay/), [*James Cuff (Harvard)*](http://scholar.harvard.edu/jcuff/home), [*Reagan Moore (iRods)*](http://irods.org/2016/06/profile-of-a-data-science-pioneer-dr-reagan-moore/), [*Warren Raquel (NCSA)*](http://www.ncsa.illinois.edu/assets/php/directory/contact.php?contact=wraquel).
+The OSCRP is a community effort led by Trusted CI.
+The current maintainer is [*Sean Peisert*](https://www.cs.ucdavis.edu/~peisert/).
+The 2016 OSCRP working group that originally created this document was led by [*Sean Peisert*](https://www.cs.ucdavis.edu/~peisert/) and [*Michael Dopheide*](http://es.net/about/esnet-staff/cybersecurity/michael-dopheide/) from Berkeley Lab and ESnet and [*Von Welch*](https://cacr.iu.edu/about/people/administration/von-welch.php), [*Andrew Adams*](https://www.psc.edu/staff/akadams), and [*Susan Sons*](https://cacr.iu.edu/about/people/staff/susan-sons.php) from Trusted CI.
+Core members of the 2016 working group were: [*RuthAnne Bevier (Caltech)*](https://directory.caltech.edu/personnel/thanne), [*Rich LeDuc (Northwestern)*](http://www.kelleher.northwestern.edu/people/staff/item/rich-leduc), [*Pascal Meunier (Purdue / HUBzero)*](https://hubzero.org/members/1292), [*Stephen Schwab (USC Information Sciences Institute)*](http://www.isi.edu/people/schwab/about) and [*Karen Stocks (Scripps Institution of Oceanography)*](http://orcid.org/0000-0002-1282-300X).
+Contributing members were [*Ilkay Altintas (San Diego Supercomputer Center)*](http://swat.sdsc.edu/ilkay/), [*James Cuff (Harvard)*](http://scholar.harvard.edu/jcuff/home), [*Reagan Moore (UNC / iRods)*](http://irods.org/2016/06/profile-of-a-data-science-pioneer-dr-reagan-moore/), [*Warren Raquel (UIUC / NCSA)*](http://www.ncsa.illinois.edu/assets/php/directory/contact.php?contact=wraquel).

 <!--<a name="#executive-summary" / >-->

 ## <a name="overview-and-goals"></a>2.
 Overview and Goals

-While Open Science, with its culture of public data, does not have the same cybersecurity concerns as many other sectors such as finance and medicine, it is not free from threats.
-The Open Science Cyber Risk Profile (OSCRP) is designed to help Principal Investigators (PI) and their supporting Information Technology (IT) professionals assess cybersecurity risks related to Open Science projects.
+Open science, with its culture and even mandate of publishing and public data, does not have the same cybersecurity concerns as certain sectors such as financial services, healthcare, and other critical infrastructure,  However, it is not free from threats.
+The Open Science Cyber Risk Profile (OSCRP) is designed to help principal investigators (PIs) and their supporting information technology (IT) professionals assess cybersecurity risks related to Open Science projects, as a way of helping scientists and IT professionals begin conversations with information security personnel about possible mitigations of those risks.
 Specifically, it provides a catalog of typical Open Science Assets and the risks associated with those Assets.
-For those utilizing the [CTSC Cybersecurity Program Guide](http://trustedci.org/guide/), it should expedite the process of inventorying Assets and provide guidance in completing a Risk Assessment Table.
+For those utilizing the [Trusted CI Cybersecurity Program Guide](http://trustedci.org/guide/) or the [Trusted CI Framework](https://www.trustedci.org/framework), it should expedite the process of inventorying Assets and provide guidance in completing a Risk Assessment Table.

 This document achieves these goals by providing a list of information Assets common to Open Science projects, which are meaningful to the science mission of those projects, and for each provides plausible Avenues of Attack for those Assets, with a list of Concerns and Consequences.